emory-qtm/capstone-dekalbda-covidpolicy/README.md

 | Not Presented to Grand Jury Restrict Converted |
 | Pre Trial Diversion Restrict                   |

 - Grouping Criteria: To see whether the policy is impacting recidivism rates, a comparison between the defendants with charges flagged as policy eligible by prosecutors and unflagged defendants with similar charges is necessary.
 Thus, the eligible defendants were divided as such: the treatment group is composed of defendants flagged by a prosecutor as policy eligible and had the policy applied the control group are those not flagged by a prosecutor as policy eligible but who have charges that meet the eligibility criteria and those flagged as eligible but did not have the policy applied.
-The former will heretofore be referred to as the policy eligible, policy applied population and the latter as the policy eligible, policy not applied population (see Appendix Item 5).
+The former will heretofore be referred to as the policy eligible, policy applied population and the latter as the policy eligible, policy not applied population.

 |                | Policy Applied | Policy Not Applied |
 |----------------|----------------|--------------------|